Mauro-Misiano/Computer-prices-prediction/README.md

 # Computer-prices-prediction

 This project leverages Machine Learning techniques to predict computer prices based on their features.
-The model was developed using PyCaret, a library that automates common Machine Learning workflows, and is optimized to identify the most relevant features in the dataset.
+The model was developed using PyCaret, a library that automates common Machine Learning workflows, and is optimized to identify the most relevant features in the dataset.I completed this project for a university assignment.

 🚀 Project Objective